All applicants must submit the following:

 - Personal statement identifying your area of interest in clinical outcomes research and population health that would guide training and course selection if admitted to the MPHS program.
 The essay must also address how the MPHS will complement your clinical training and how you envision putting this specialized MPHS training to use in your career.
 Essays may not exceed one single-spaced page with no smaller than 11-point font.

 - Letter of interest in a scholarship, if applicable

 - For Washington University residents, fellows, faculty and physicians and BJC affiliates, one letter of support from departmental leadership or the training director is required.
 The letter should state the allocation of dedicated time to meet course and program requirements.
 Residents and fellows are expected to demonstrate 80% protected time over a full academic year.

 - For Washington University medical and health sciences students, one letter of recommendation commenting on the applicant’s preparedness for a career in population health is required.
 The letter may come from anyone who has taught, mentored or worked with you professionally.

-- All other applicants must submit three letters of recommendation reflecting on academic and professional requirements.
-At least one letter must be focused on the applicant’s academic performance and potential.
+- All other MPHS applicants must submit three letters of recommendation reflecting on academic and professional requirements.
+Certificate applicants may submit just two letters.
+For both degree and certificate applicants, at least one of the recommendation letters must be focused on the applicant’s academic performance and potential.